-art buchwald

 "You can't put on your life jacket, Padre.
-Members of the Deckhand Dresser's Guild are the only ones who can put on your life

-jacket for you."
+Members of the Deckhand Dresser's Guild are the only ones who can put on your life jacket for you."
 "When the ship sinks, is it all right to swim?"

-"Yes but if you got into a

 "Yes, but if you get into a lifeboat you can't row.
-That job classification has been given to the Pastry Chef's Local 135
+That job classification has been given to the Pastry Chef's Local 135."

 The soldiers may also find themselves in trouble.
 Cpl.
 Barney McNeil is manning a machine gun at Bastogne.
-As each wave of Germans attack McNeil fires away. dropping them in their tracks.
+As each wave of Germans attack McNeil fires away, dropping them in their tracks.
 Sgt.
-Roy Bender, shop steward for the Machine Gun and Mortar Firer's Union, crawls over to him.
+Bender, shop steward for the Machine Gun and Mortar Firer's says, letting another blast go.
+"You're killing too many Ger-mans!"

-"What do you think you're doing, Barney?"

-"I'm killing Germans," Barney says, letting another blast go.

-"You're killing too many Germans!"
 Bender shouts at him.
-Slow up or the other guys will think you're an eager beaver.
-Out contract says we're not supposed to cill more than 10 German can see a hundred bodies over there."

-'But dammit, we have to win the

-war," Barney protests.

-"Listen, you dope, if you kill 100

-Germans in an hour the Army will expect us all to kill 100 Germans in the same time.
+"Slow up or the other guys will think you're an eager beaver.
+Out contract says we're not supposed to kill more than 10 Germans a day.
+I can see a hundred bodies over there.
+'But dammit, we have to win the war," Barney protests.
+"Listen, you dope, if you kill 100 Germans in an hour the Army will expect us all to kill 100 Germans in the same time.
 Relax, go have a cigarette or get into a crap game somewhere.
 In an hour we'll go into overtime and then you can kill some more Germans if you want

-to."

-"But ---, I'm going to win me a

-Congressional Medal of Honor," Barney says.